Manav5703/task-manager/README.md

 The project is organized into two main components:

-- `frontend/`: Contains the client-side application
+- `frontend/`: Contains the client-side application built with Angular
 - `api/`: Contains the server-side application

 ## Features